Your Biggest Opponent Is... Your Biggest Ally Is…

 A Kenyan man narrated on his Facebook page how he secured an engineering contract from a European company operating in Kenya.

-He said that while driving to work during rush hours, he usually picks up and drops off some security guards along their workplaces.
+He said that while driving to work during rush hours, he usually picks up and drops off some security guards at their workplaces.

-Several months later, the man received a telephone call from a white man telling him that he would like his company to execute a project for his company.
+Several months later, the man received a telephone call from a white man who expressed interest in having his company execute a project for his own company.
 They met and signed the contract.

 Out of curiosity, the man inquired from the white man how he got his contact.
 The white man told him that his security guard recommended him.
-Interestingly, the white man’s security guard was the same security guard he picks every morning to work.
+Interestingly, the white man's security guard was the same one he picked every morning to work.

-While doing the favor to the security guard, the man could not have imagined that he would one day benefit from the security guard.
+While doing a favour for the security guard, the man could not have imagined that he would one day benefit from him.
 Humility is about selflessness.
 Its reward is found in unlikely places.

 And the reward for self-sacrifice is what Jesus said in Matthew 5:7 …the merciful shall obtain mercy.
 Since a humble man is already on the ground, he cannot fall any further.
 He can only rise, yes, like a Phoenix.

-Moreover, Buckminster Fuller said, “Ninety-nine percent of who you are is invincible and untouchable.”
-Ego, eventually, becomes vincible and touchable because it inadvertently shows off its weaknesses while boasting about its strengths.
+Moreover, Buckminster Fuller said, "Ninety-nine per cent of who you are is invincible and untouchable.”
+Ego, eventually, becomes vulnerable and touchable because it inadvertently shows off its weaknesses while boasting about its strengths.

 Most of all, Humility is not a sign of weakness like most people think, but a weapon of mass destruction if you can apply it.

-Overall, it is difficult to be humble and remain humble, however, “embrace humility as best as you can, and keep your ego in check.”
+Overall, it is challenging to be humble and remain humble; however, embrace humility as best as you can, and keep your ego in check.

 ~ liberate your mind